carols10cents/keep-ruby-weird-revue/script.md

 # _why

+To code in ruby is really to love.
+It stirs you inside.
+When I walk down the street and look into people's eyes I can see their excitement about learning rails.
+Y'know?
+I can see that they know David Hennemeier Hanson, that they want to be him, they want his fine apparel, and his ways, y'know.
+There's a rushing out in the streets to get here.
+And that's pretty cool.
+It seems like this is the sort of thing we need to start administering to our children.
+It's the sort of thing that you... just... really can't be whole without, y'know?

 # Tenderlove

 O-M-G!
 O-M-G!
 Happy Thursday everybody!
 Welcome to Ruby Conf Ten!
 I love that it's ruby conf X because i think of it as the extreme ruby conf.